leandrocp/mdex/guides/plugins.md

 ### Steps

-`append_steps/2` puts steps at the end of the pipeline, `prepend_steps/2` at the front.
-A step takes a document and returns one:
+`append_steps/2` adds steps to the end of the pipeline, `prepend_steps/2` to the front.
+A step takes a document and returns a document:

 ```elixir
 MDEx.Document.append_steps(document,